-Pay £1 to predict 6 any time goal scorers in a round of Premier League games and, if they all score, you win the jackpot or a share of it if there’s more than one winner.
+Pay £1 to predict 6 ANY TIME goal scorers in a round of Premier League or Cup games and, if they all score, you win the jackpot or a share of it if there’s more than one winner.

 Don’t miss out!